Administration and Faculty

 Dr. Wei earned her second Master's Degree of Oriental Medicine and Acupuncture from Florida College of Integrative Medicine, and her first Master's Degree of Foundation of Traditional Chinese Medicine, and a Bachelor's Degree of Traditional Chinese Medicine from Nanjing University of Chinese Medicine.
 She finished her advanced training in Nanjing Hospital of T.C.M., which included the rotation in department of Gastroenterology, Nephrology, Orthopedics, Acupuncture, Neurology, Gynecology, Radiology, etc.

-She is a Board Certified Diplomate in Oriental Medicine, Acupuncture and Oriental herbs by the National Certification Commission for Oriental Medicine.
 As a doctor of Oriental Medicine, areas of specialty she particularly offers to women in various life stages include: Menstruation Discomfort, Menopause Discomfort, Infertility, Pre/Postpartum Care, Perimenopause and supplemental therapies with hormone replacement treatments.

 Dr. Wei currently serves FCIM as an instructor and Supervising Physician.